jepler/wwvbpy/README.md

 Issues and pull requests are not likely to be acted on.
 I would be interested in passing this project to a new maintainer.

 # WWVB Timecodes
 The National Institute of Standards and Technology operates the WWVB time signal service near Fort Collins, Colorado.
 The signal can be received in most of the continental US.
-Every minute seconds, the signal transmits the current time, including information about leap years, daylight saving time, and leap seconds.
-The signal can be visualized as a sequence of (usually) 60 symbols, which wwvbgen displays as 0, 1, or 2.
+Each minute, the signal transmits the current time, including information about leap years, daylight saving time, and leap seconds.
+The signal can be visualized as a sequence of (usually) 60 symbols, which by default wwvbgen displays as 0, 1, or 2.
 The 0s and 1s encode information like the current day of the year, while the 2s appear in fixed locations to allow a receiver to determine the start of a minute.

 # Usage

 ~~~~
-Usage: wwvbgen.py [options] [year yday hour minute]
+Usage: wwvbgen.py [options] [year yday hour minute | year month day hour minute]

 Options:
   -h, --help            show this help message and exit
   -i, --iers            use IERS data for DUT1 and LS [Default]
   -I, --no-iers         do not use IERS data for DUT1 and LS
+  -s, --leap-second     force a leap second  [Implies --no-iers]
+  -S, --no-leap-second  force no leap second [Implies --no-iers]
+  -d DUT1, --dut1=DUT1  force dut1           [Implies --no-iers]
   -m MINUTES, --minutes=MINUTES
                         number of minutes to generate [Default: 10]
+  --style=STYLE         Style of output (one of: default, duration, cradek,
+                        unicode)
 ~~~~

 For example, to display the leap second that occurred at the end of 1998,